Scroll to Explore

 (Eléme) Spa the day away

 As we transition through the seasons our skin’s needs also change.
-Dry winter skin calls for a bit of extra pampering and you’ll probably notice it start to loose some glow and lustre.
-Book yourself in at Eléme Day Spa at Crystalbrook Byron for a muscle-melting rubdown and deeply nourishing skin-care.
-The purest, unadulterated, natural ingredients from Australia’s own Sodashi products are used to customise all seductive treatments.
+Dry winter skin calls for a bit of extra pampering and you’ll probably notice it start to lose a little glow and lustre.
+Book yourself in at Eléme Day Spa at Crystalbrook Byron for a muscle-melting rubdown and deeply nourishing skincare.
+The purest, unadulterated, natural ingredients from Australian-made Sodashi products are used to customise all treatments.
 We highly recommend the Curative Crystalus, a meditative massage to balance the mind, body and spirit with the use of ancient Australian healing stones and crystals.
 And don’t forget to take a bottle of the Calming Serum home.
 An infusion of 12 strengthening botanical oils including Vetiver, Rosehip, Centella, Chamomile and Sandalwood, this soothing and nourishing blend protects and speeds skin recovery for a glowy, clear complexion.

 Explore Aboriginal Byron